 WHAT WE OFFER IN YOUR DWI INTOXICATION MANSLAUGHTER DEFENSE:

-As a former prosecutor in Tarrant and Dallas County, our DWI attorneys know how the State of Texas will attempt to prosecute you on your intoxication manslaughter case.
+As a former prosecutors, our DWI attorneys know how the State of Texas will attempt to prosecute you on your intoxication manslaughter case.
 This knowledge will allow our firm to build the best defense in fighting your DWI intoxication manslaughter charge.

-Our lawyers know inside and out each and every aspect of a DWI Intoxication Manslaughter charge, including having expertise in Standardized Field Sobriety Tests, breath and blood testing procedures, search warrants, and causation (establishing a link between the driving and the death).
+Our lawyers know inside and out each and every aspect of a DWI Intoxication Manslaughter charge, including having expertise in Standardized Field Sobriety Tests, breath and blood testing procedures, search warrants, accident reconstruction, mitigation, and causation (establishing a link between the driving and the death).

 SECTION 49.08 | TEXAS PENAL CODE | INTOXICATION MANSLAUGHTER